 As was our custom, she first ate and then spoke, as I waited on her, watching her eat.

-“Yes”, she whispered, her teeth red and glowing.
+“Yes”, she whispered, her teeth speckled red and glowing.

 “They said yes”, she said.

-Blueberry met red velvet as our love blossomed into a new flavor.
+Blueberry met red velvet as we dished out a new chapter of our love.

 Write Club Hyderabad – May 2018 – Weird Places to find Love